LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 size :math:`\tilde{h}` upon which the modified equation rely, are merely values of these quantities from a previous iteration.
 In other words, the matrix :math:`\tilde{\mathcal A}` is only computed rarely, and reused for repeated solves.
-The frequency at which :math:`\tilde{\mathcal A}` is recomputed defaults to 20 time steps, but may be modified by the user.
+As described below in section :numref:`Mathematics.Linear.Setup`, the frequency at which :math:`\tilde{\mathcal A}` is recomputed defaults to 20 time steps, but may be modified by the user.